Aliases for GSTA2 Gene

 GeneCards Summary for GSTA2 Gene

 GSTA2 (Glutathione S-Transferase Alpha 2) is a Protein Coding gene.
 Diseases associated with GSTA2 include Apocrine Sweat Gland Neoplasm.
-Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
+Among its related pathways are Platinum drug resistance and Constitutive Androstane Receptor Pathway.
 GO annotations related to this gene include glutathione transferase activity.
 An important paralog of this gene is GSTA1.

 UniProtKB/Swiss-Prot for GSTA2 Gene